gustible/googlephotos/README.md

 available in a local file.
 The default file name is _credentials.json_

-The method for obtaining the credentials are described here - https://www.syncwithtech.org/authorizing-google-apis/
+The method for obtaining the credentials are described here - https://www.syncwithtech.org/authorizing-google-apis/ Run the script with option -gc to obtain new OAuth credentials via the command line.

-Folders (image directory) are set to default values but can be overridden on the command line
+Folders (image directory) are set to default values but can be overridden on the command line.
+The root folder for media (IMAGEDIR) is NOT saved in the database, but only read from the command line.
+This means that if you want to change the root folder you can do so via configuration only.
+Folder below the root ARE stored in the database.
+For example: if the root folder is "PICTURES", and you add an image with path "PICTURES/October/100.JPG" then the image's local path will be stored as "October/100.JPG" in the database.
+The combination of IMAGEDIR and localpath is used to locate files that will be uploaded.

 ## Usage
 usage: gp.py [-h] [-i IMAGEDIR] [-a ALBUMNAME] [-x] [-c] [-u] [-v] [-m MAXSIZE]

  -h, --help            show this help message and exit

+  -gc, --get_credentials
+                        Obtains new OAuth credentials and saves them.
+Other parameters are ignored.

   -i IMAGEDIR, --imagedir IMAGEDIR
                         Specify root image directory